List of Running Man special series: Running Man-Grasshopper Hunting

-"Running Man Hunter" is an epithet given to Choi Min-soo who is tasked to eliminate the Running Man members.
+"Running Man Hunter" is an epithet given to guest Choi Min-soo, who is tasked to eliminate the Running Man members.
 There is a rivalry between him and Yoo Jae-suk, who betrayed him during his first attempt in the mission.
 Since then, he had returned to appear in the program to hunt the members and always leave Yoo Jae-suk to be the last surviving member.